jbulb/ns-exercise/README.md

 ## Additional Considerations

-### How will you make sure only delta/new records are pulled from RAW Zone to Processed Zone?
+### 1. How will you make sure only delta/new records are pulled from RAW Zone to Processed Zone?

 Use fault-tolerant semantics:
 https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#fault-tolerance-semantics

 ### 2. How to move the old data from RAW Zone so that it does not become very large?

-TBD.
 This may relate:
 https://docs.databricks.com/en/delta/tune-file-size.html

 ### 3. How will you run these programs – Cluster or Client